clytaemnestra/clytaemnestra/README.md

 I am a software engineer, with a focus on backend development, but I also enjoy learning about Kubernetes and databases. 👩‍💻
 <br />

-Vice-Chair of the EuroPython Society and co-organizer of too many tech events.
+Vice Chair of the EuroPython Society and co-organizer of too many tech events.

 ### Technologies